Rosalynn Bliss: River restoration

-On the ballot for Bliss’s second election, voters also had the opportunity to vote for permanent parks millage which would ultimately create a fund for the city's public parks and pools.

-As Mayor, Bliss joined 130 US Mayors launching a ten-minute walk to a park campaign.
-She was appointed by Governor Snyder to serve on the Child Lead Poisoning Elimination Board.
-She has been a proponent of environmental sustainability with the city, twice receiving gold certification from the Michigan Green Communities Network in the Michigan Green Communities Challenge for their work in approving a bicycle action plan, zero cities project, having a strategic plan with sustainability as a core value and converting the city's yard waste site to a composting facility.
-Bliss actively participated in the Living Cities Racial Equity Here initiative resulting in policy and budget process changes to incorporate a racial equity toolkit.

 COVID-19

-During the Covid-19 pandemic Mayor Rosalynn Bliss made sure to keep in touch with her community.
+During the COVID-19 pandemic Bliss made sure to keep in touch with her community.
 In her letter she states safety precautions that could be taken in order to protect those who could be highly affected by the pandemic.
 She also went on to express the fact that there were many services being offered throughout the city of Grand Rapids.
 She also urged citizens to stay informed on the latest updates and initial steps towards combatting the pandemic.